Eric Reece: Premier of Tasmania

 For a while during the 1970s, Reece combined his duties as Premier with a return to the ALP's federal presidency.
 On 31 March 1975 he resigned as premier and retired from politics; by this stage, the party had introduced a mandatory retirement age of 65.
 To this day Reece remains one of the few Australian state politicians who never spent a day on the backbench.
 He spent his entire 28-plus years in the House of Assembly as minister (1946–1958), premier (1958–1969 and 1972–1975) or opposition leader (1969–1972).

+Retirement

 Despite being no longer involved with day-to-day state politics after 1975, Reece continued to make occasional public appearances.
 The most famous of these was when he took part in the December 1982 rally at Queenstown in support of the Organisation for Tasmanian Development.
 On this occasion he marched with the incumbent Liberal Premier Robin Gray (a great and self-confessed admirer of his, despite the two men's political differences) in support of the Gordon-below-Franklin dam He died on 23 October 1999 at the age of 90.